Uprising in Banat: Aftermath

-Burning of St. Sava's remains
+Burning of St. Sava's relics

 The burning of Saint Sava's relics by the Ottomans.
 Painting by Stevan Aleksić (1912).

-It remains unclear when St. Sava's remains were brought to Belgrade and incinerated.
+It remains unclear when St. Sava's relics were brought to Belgrade and incinerated.
 It was either during the uprising or a year after.
-In an act of retaliation, Grand Vizier Koca Sinan Pasha ordered the green flag of the Prophet Muhammed to be brought from Damascus to counter the Serb flag, as well as the sarcophagus and relics of Saint Sava located in the Mileševa monastery be brought by military convoy to Belgrade.
+In an act of retaliation, Grand Vizier Koca Sinan Pasha ordered the flag of the Muhammed to be brought from Damascus to counter the Serb flag, as well as the sarcophagus and relics of Saint Sava located in the Mileševa monastery be brought by military convoy to Belgrade.
 Along the way, the Ottoman convoy had people killed in their path so that the rebels in the woods would hear of it.
 On 27 April, the Ottomans had the relics of Saint Sava publicly incinerated on a pyre on the Vračar plateau, and the ashes scattered, made to discourage the Serbs.

-Archbishop Sava founded the Serbian Orthodox Church, Serbian ecclesiastical law and national literature, and has been compared to what Buddha is for Buddhism.
-He was canonized as a miracle-worker and his religious cult was assimilated into folk beliefs in Ottoman times.
+Archbishop Sava founded the Serbian Orthodox Church, Serbian ecclesiastical law and national literature.
+He was canonized as a miracle-worker and equal-to-the -Apostles.
+His cult was assimilated into folk beliefs in Ottoman times.
 The veneration of his relics created tension between Serbs and the occupying Ottomans.
 In 1774, Sava was proclaimed the patron saint of all Serbs.
-In the 19th century the cult was revived in the context of nationalism with the prospect of independence from the Ottomans, "representing and reproducing powerful images of a national Golden Age, of national reconciliation and unification, and of martyrdom for the church and nation".
+In the 19th century the cult was revived with the prospect of independence from the Ottomans, "representing and reproducing powerful images of a national Golden Age, of national reconciliation and unification, and of martyrdom for the church and nation".
 After Serbia gained full independence, a cathedral dedicated to the saint was planned, part of modernization plans of Belgrade.
 Although the construction board for the church was established in 1895, the construction of the winning concept, based on Gračanica and Hagia Sophia, began in 1935.
 Construction stopped during World War II and the Communist rule, only to be restarted after permission in 1984; as of 2010, the exterior is finished and interior unfinished.
 The site where Saint Sava's relics were burnt, the Vračar plateau, became the new grounds of the National Library of Serbia and the Church of Saint Sava dedicated to the saint, in the 20th century.
 From its location, the church dominates Belgrade's cityscape, and has become a national symbol.